ilyagr/diffedit3/README.md

 ## Notes on implementation and alternative possibilities

 For now, the code is of proof-of-concept quality.
-I tried to make this useable enough for people to get a sense of the tool, quickly.
+I tried to make this usable enough for people to get a sense of the tool, quickly.

 Most of this tool is a web-app, which is a thin wrapper around the [CodeMirror 5